-Some challenges are achievable in school time, others are designed to be done out of school with parental support.
-At the end of Year 6 there will be an accumulation of all their awards with an appropriate ceremony and a final Record of Achievement.
+Some challenges are achievable in school time, others are designed to be carried out of school hours, with parental support.
+At the end of Year 6 there will be an accumulation of all their awards with an appropriate ceremony and a final record of achievement.

-Progress through the awards will be followed by Form Teachers, Tutors and the Challenge Scheme Coordinator, who will encourage children to participate in new skills etc where possible.
+Progress through the awards will be followed by form teachers, tutors and the Challenge Scheme coordinator, who will encourage pupils to participate in new skills.